 These procedures do not restore pre-mastectomy sensation to the breast, but gradually some feeling may return.
 There will be scars that will fade to some extent over the next two years.

 Most patients find that breast reconstruction gives them a more positive outlook and that it improves their appearance and quality of life.

-To learn more about breast reconstruction:
+To learn more about our Jackson, MS breast reconstruction procedures: